Afaqi Khoja revolts

-Khoja background and rivalries
+Background

 The Khojas of Central Asia were a Naqshbandī Sufi lineage founded by Ahmad Kāsānī (1461-1542), known as Makhdūm-i-Azam or the "Great Master".
 After his death, the followers of Ahmad Kāsānī known as Makhdūmzādas, split into two factions, one led by Afaq Khoja and another by Ishāqi Khoja.

 The region was under Yarkent Khanate up until late-1600s, at which point it was conquered by Dzungar Khanate.
 For the 80 years until the Qing conquest, these two khoja factions governed the Altishahr on behalf of Dzungar Khanate including the six major cities (Aqsu, Kashghar, Khotan, Ush Turfan, Yangihissar, and Yarkand) bordering the Tarim Basin.
 During these times, the two clans competed as rivals and generally treated each other with animosity.

+Revolt of the Altishahr Khojas

+After the Qing conquest of Dzungaria at the end of the Dzungar–Qing Wars in 1755, the Khoja Brothers were released from Dzungar captivity whereupon they began to recruit followers in the Western Regions around Altishahr.
+Not long afterwards, the Khoit-Oirat prince Amursana rose up against the Qing and the Khoja Brothers used the opportunity to seize control of the south west part of Xinjiang.
+In 1757, Khwāja-i Jahān killed the Qing Vice General Amindao.
+Qianlong retaliated the following year by sending troops to locations including Kuqa County, Yarkant (modern day Yarkant County) and Hotan (modern day Hotan Prefecture) to attack the Khoja brothers.
+In 1759, the rebel army fled west through the Pamir Mountains to Badakhshan (now part of north east Afghanistan) where it was captured and destroyed by the ruling Sultan Shah, causing the revolt to subside.
+With the revolt pacified, the Qing completed the reintegration of their territory in one of Qianlong's Ten Great Campaigns.
+The end of the conflict saw the restoration of the territory south of the Tian Shan to Qing control meaning that the Qing now controlled the whole of Xinjiang.

 At that time, the Altishahr region became part of a fragile Chinese frontier governed by Manchu governors and Turkestani officials including supporters of the Ishāqis.
 While some Āfāqī families remained in the conquered territory others relocated to Khoqand where they could hide, regroup, and strike back at the Qing.
 Khoqand, as so, would suddenly find itself involved in Āfāqī Khojas military expeditions aimed at the Chinese.